 Spotlight on Humanities Alumni: Michael Newmark

-Education (UR and additional): B.A. in History, University of Rochester, 2005; Fulbright, Visiting Researcher, Jagiellonian University ; PhD, University of Toronto.
+Education (UR and additional): BA (History), University of Rochester, 2005; Fulbright, Visiting Researcher, Jagiellonian University ; PhD, University of Toronto

-Community activities: JCC [Jewish Community Center] Kraków (http://www.jcckrakow.org/), Graduate History Society at the University of Toronto
+Community activities: Polish Jewish Heritage Foundation of Canada, Winchevsky Cultural Center Toronto, JCC [Jewish Community Center] Kraków (http://www.jcckrakow.org/), Graduate History Society at the University of Toronto, Graduate Student Society at the UofT Centre for Jewish Studies

-My two main activities as a student were with the UR Polish Club and my part-time job at University Telecomm, now called University NS/IT.
+My two main activities as a student were with the UR Polish Club, and my part-time job at University Telecomm, now called University NS/IT.
 I ‘re-founded’ the UR Polish Club with another student, Sara Korol, and it became the center of my social life for over 3 years.
-Both the Club and my job helped me immensely grow beyond my ‘loner’ identity, expanded my view of the prospective social world, and taught me how to live, work, and befriend different kinds of people.
+Both the Club and my job helped me immensely to grow beyond the ‘exiled Brooklynite’ identity I had developed for myself, and expanded my view of the prospective social world, and taught me how to live, work, and befriend different kinds of people.

 What resources did you use on campus that you recommend current students use?